yungchou/contoso.insurance/HOL/Hands-on lab step-by step - Building a resilient IaaS architecture.md

 ## Overview

-Litware has asked you to deploy their infrastructure in a resilient manner to insure their infrastructure will be available for their users and gain an SLA from Microsoft.
+Contoso has asked you to deploy their infrastructure in a resilient manner to insure their infrastructure will be available for their users and gain an SLA from Microsoft.

 ## Solution architecture